Skip to main content

 note

-Caching can also be used to avoid executing some side-effect too frequently, although deferring may be a more effective approach.
+Caching can also be used to avoid executing some side-effect too frequently by including a time-based argument (e.g., today's date), although deferring may be a more effective approach.

 The simplest way to enable caching is by setting the cache option to True: